 Age, sex, dx codes - You may use the fields provided to restrict which patient charts the tracker appears on by sex, age, or specific diagnostic code(s)/ Leave defaults in place to have the tracker appear on all patient charts.

 Frequency - Specify the recommended interval between instances of the test/evaluation/other criteria.
 If it is something you want to be able to record in the Health Maintenance block, but never want to be shown as overdue, you can specify 999 years as the interval.

 Applies to - If you opened the management pop up from a patient chart, you can set whether the tracker should apply to all matching patients or only to that specific patient.
 Generally, you would select All matching patients.

 Override - In some cases, there is a secondary rule that should override the primary health maintenance rule.
 For example, women with certain risk factors (triggered by dx codes) might want more frequent mammograms that the population at large.
 If this is the case for criteria that you track, you can set a rule to override an existing rule.
 The result will be that where both rules apply, the overriding rule will appear in place of the overridden rule.

 Description - Add a description, if any, that you want to appear when you hover over that rule in the Health Maintenance block.

 Using Health Maintenance Trackers

 You will be able to see at a glance when a patient last had these items done (if no date has been entered, it will show "Never").
 If anything is "out of date," according to the rules that you have set, it will show up in red.

 - Create a dummy diagnosis code (to apply when the patient purchases the package) under Admin > Manage > Diagnosis Codes.
-Give your custom diagnosis a name, a "code" (this is important - it is how you will connect the diagnosis up to the Health Maintenance Tracker, and select "non-ICD" as the type of code.
+Give your custom diagnosis a name, an "ICD10 code" (this is important - it is how you will connect the diagnosis up to the Health Maintenance Tracker, and select "non-ICD" as the type of code.

 - Create a Health Maintenance rule that is triggered by that dummy diagnosis.